250+Permits across Victoria! Architecture,Town Planning + Building Permit.

 The most common type is the tandem where a new home is built in a backyard.
 Corner sites offer great opportunities for a dual occupancy subdivision.
 In the right area and council jurisdiction, a duplex could yield the largest homes.

-Contact us today to find which form of dual occupancy will suit your land.
+Contact us today to determine which type of dual occupancy development suits your land.

 Steps to obtain a Town Planning Permit